Lecture notes on the formation and early evolution of planetary systems: Evolution of Planetary Systems

 Two bodies in a tight orbit experience tidal forces as a consequence of the gradient in the gravitational force across their finite radius.
 The tidal forces raise tidal bulges on the surface of the bodies, whose shape is approximately defined by the condition of hydrostatic equilibrium in the asymmetric gravitational potential.
 If the axis of the tidal bulge is offset with respect to the line joining the centers of the two bodies, the result is a tidal torque which modifies the semi-major axis and eccentricity of the system.

 Tides are dynamically important in the Solar System.
 Energy dissipation associated with oceanic tides, raised on the Earth by the Moon, is responsible for a slow but measureable increase in the Earth-Moon separation \citep{dickey94}.
-The basic framework for understanding these phenomena dates back to work by George Darwin (Charles' son) more than a century ago \citep{darwin79}, but a general first-principles theory of tides remains elusive.
-As a result, although it is safe to say that tidal effects must be important for hot Jupiters (and have very probably been responsible for circularizing their orbits), the {\em quantitative} evolution of hot Jupiters due to tides remains subject to substantial uncertainty.
+The basic framework for understanding these phenomena dates back to work by George Darwin (Charles' son) more than a century ago \citep{darwin79}, but even this classical theory involves many subtleties, while a general first-principles theory of tides remains elusive. \citet{ogilvie14} gives an excellent review of the state of theoretical knowledge of tidal phenomena.